What Is a Breast Lift?

 Absolutely!
-During your consultation, Dr. Subbio will examine you and determine if you are a good candidate for a breast lift.
+During your consultation for a breast lift Philadelphia plastic surgeon, Dr. Subbio will examine you and determine if you are a good candidate for a breast lift.

 After the incisions are made, Dr. Subbio removes any excess, stretched skin.
 Then, he raises the patient’s breast tissue, including her nipples and areolas, to a higher position and reshapes the breasts, as necessary.
 He then closes the incisions with sutures.